0xBigBoss/simdao/README.md

 # simDAO monorepo

-An open-source (after beta) simulator for DAO governance voting.
+An open-source simulator for DAO governance voting.

 ### Utilities